adamkurth/cxls_hitfinder/docs/report.md

 | `08`          | 0.35        | 7                   |
 | `09`          | 0.35        | 8                   |

 This matrix serves as the foundation for the subsequent data generation and analysis, where the backend programming focus enables the simulated images to dynamically adjust for different datasets to be loaded.
 The data generation process involves the simulation of diffraction images using the CrystFEL software suite, renowned for its capabilities in snapshot serial crystallography.
 The diffraction images are generated based on a specific protein (1IC6.pdb) and tailored to the nine unique variable combinations outlined in the matrix.
+The subsequent analysis involves the extraction of Bragg peaks from these diffraction images, a critical step in the classification and prediction tasks.

 #### Structure of the Repository:

+The repository structure is organized to facilitate the efficient management of the project's codebase, documentation, and data.
+The following is an overview of the repository structure:

 ```bash
 cxls_hitfinder/